Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory: Result of fitting and quantification of uncertainty

 where $\sigma_k^{\mathrm{exp}}$ and $\sigma_k^{\mathrm{th}}$ are the measured and calculated cross sections, and $\Delta_k$ denotes the experimental uncertainty. $\mathbf{\theta}$ represents a set of effective range parameters.
 For data subsets with quoted normalization errors we introduce floating scale factors with Gaussian penalties, which absorb correlated systematics without biasing the central values.

 The DE algorithm is employed to perform the global optimization.
 DE is a population-based, derivative-free evolutionary scheme that iteratively improves a set of candidate solutions through differential mutation, crossover, and selection.
 Trial vectors that yield a lower $\chi^2$ replace their parents, driving the population toward the global minimum while maintaining sufficient diversity to prevent premature convergence.
 This stochastic yet systematic strategy proves well suited for the present 37-parameter fit, where the cost function exhibits multiple local minima and complex correlations among parameters.
 In practice we run \texttt{scipy.optimize.differential\_evolution} with \texttt{strategy}=\texttt{rand2exp}, a population of 50 candidates in the 37 dimensional space, mutation factors $F\in[0.8,1.9]$, and recombination rate $CR=0.9$\,\cite{Scipy, DE-paper, DE-book}.
 The initial population consists of the projected reference vector $\boldsymbol{\theta}_0$ and random draws within a prior box defined by physically motivated parameter ranges.
 Each candidate is then projected back into the physically allowed domain, ensuring that all scattering parameters satisfy the required positivity and reality conditions imposed by the effective range formalism.
 The objective combines the least-squares log-likelihood (with the optional systematic floor disabled in the final runs) and a mode-selectable prior; we use the \texttt{HYBRID} setting, which adds soft penalties for grid positivity and mild anchors on $(E_R,\Gamma_R)$.
 Convergence is tracked with the running-best $\chi^2$ trace, and the search terminates by a tolerance criterion (\texttt{tol}=$10^{-6}$) or upon reaching the maximum iteration budget (\texttt{maxiter}=$10^6$).
+For clarity, we briefly summarize the processes in one iteration of the DE algorithm as implemented in this work.
+A population of candidate parameter vectors is evolved generation by generation through mutation, crossover, and selection.
+For each target vector, a mutant vector is constructed by adding weighted differences of randomly chosen population members, and a trial vector is then formed via crossover with a prescribed probability.
+The trial vector replaces its parent only if it yields a lower value of the $\chi^2$ function.
+This population-based evolutionary procedure enables an efficient exploration of the high-dimensional and non-linear $\chi^2$ landscape of the cluster EFT, allowing the algorithm to escape local minima and to robustly identify the global best-fit region.